AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/images-and-files/organize-your-images-and-files-using-folders.md

    ![](assets/image2014-9-16-11-3a26-3a0.png)

 High five!
-You're all set for folder utopia.&nbsp;
+You're all set for folder utopia.

 >[!NOTE]
 >